 Leadership development is a key part of what we do to provide skills that will help sustain refugee in their future endeavors.
-We aspire to give refugees skills that will help them not only sustain themselves and their families but also that will help them impact their local communities.
-Regardless of if they remain in Uganda, return to their country of origin, or relocate else where.
+We aspire to give refugees skills that will help them not only sustain themselves and their families, but also help them impact their local communities by becoming world changers, regardless of if they remain in Uganda, return to their country of origin, or relocate else where.

 EDUCATION & OUTREACH

-Through our Youth Leadership and Personal Development Programs, Refuge and Hope provides refugee youth with a safe environment where they are able to heal, make friends, have fun, learn new skills and gain the confidence and knowledge needed to become catalysts for change and the next generation of leaders in their communities.
+Through our Youth Leadership and Personal Development Programs, Refuge and Hope provides refugee youth with a safe environment where they are able to heal, make friends, have fun, learn new skills, and gain the confidence and knowledge needed to become the next generation of world changers in their communities.

 Additionally, our students participate in service projects as a way of cultivating a culture of servant-leadership.
 These projects also help them understand they can help others even though they may have experienced loss and trauma themselves.